vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 ### v-menu

 - `rounded` prop has been removed.
 Apply a rounded css class to the menu content element instead. e.g. `.rounded-te`
-- `internal-activator` prop has been removed without replacement
+- `internal-activator` prop has been removed, use a ref or unique selector instead.
-- `offset-y` and `offset-x` props have been removed.
-Use `offset` prop instead
+- `absolute`, `offset-y` and `offset-x` props have been removed.
+Manual positioning is now done by passing a `[x, y]` array to the `target` prop.
-- `absolute` variant has been removed.
-For absolute positioning use css instead
+- `nudge-*` props have been removed.
+There is no direct replacement but `offset` can be used to achieve similar results.

 ### v-snackbar